quim0/SC-SIMD-Alignment-Paper/README.md

 │   ├── ksw2 # Directory containing the scripts to run the KSW2 experiments
 ```

 The results of the executions are saved in the `results` directory.
+Note that the output of the benchmarks is on the stderr.